aquivalabs/document-mess-detector/solution-design.md

 DMD which stands for Document Mess Detector lends its name from PMD, the famous Open Source Static Code Analyser, which helps developers to detect messy and risky code.

-DMD leverages Generative AI (using LLMs like Open AI GPT) to apply the concept to Natural Language Documents in daily business situations.
+DMD leverages Salesforce's Einstein Prompt Templates to apply the concept to Natural Language Documents in daily business situations.
+This native approach allows administrators to adjust the AI model used and lets non-technical users modify prompts through Salesforce's trusted platform.

-As in PMD, DMD allows User to create sets of rules and then check documents against it.
+As in PMD, DMD allows Users to create sets of rules and then check documents against it.
-For the Rulecheck the document is send to a Generative AI API including instruction on how to check and responds for a given rule.
-For each rule the app creates a Result record with a description of the status.
+For the Rulecheck, the document text and rule definitions are processed using Einstein Prompt Templates which analyze the content and respond with structured feedback.
+For each rule, the app creates a Result record with a description of the status.

 When the App is installed in a Subscriber's org: